Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 Dendrogram line type, applied to both row and column dendrograms.

-Named list for column dendrogram parameters.
+Named list for row or column dendrogram parameters.
 See details of

 Named list or functional sequence for specifying

-functions to apply to the row dendrogram.
-See details ofgghm()
+dendextendfunctions to apply to the row or column dendrogram.
+See details ofgghm()andggcorrhm()for usage.- split_rows, split_cols

 Value

-the correlations ('plot_data', with factor columns 'row' and 'col' and a column 'value' containing the cell values),
+the correlations ('plot_data', with factor columns 'row' and 'col' and a column 'value' containing the cell values, and 'layout' which part of the heatmap each cell belongs to),

 and the result of the clustering ('row_clustering' and 'col_clustering', if clustered).